Skip to main content

 • From Morgantown, WV

 • Take I-68 East to Exit 15 (Coopers Rock Road).
-At top of exit ramp make a left at the stop sign.
+At the top of the exit ramp, make a left at the stop sign.

-• Veer right at next stop sign (WV County Route 73)
+• Veer right at the next stop sign (WV County Route 73)

 • After 3-way stop - take next left (Chestnut Ridge Road)